ErpNetDocs/winclient/introduction/documents/document-state.md

 ## Voiding

 @@winclientfull has proven its security and reliability as a system.
 We do not allow information loss of any form.
 Part of this concept is the <b>inability to delete documents</b> irreversibly and completely.
 When necessary, you can void a document.
-This will save a copy in the database, but it won’t display is the Definitions (unless you specify that you need to see those copies).
+This will save a copy in the database, but it won’t display is the reports (unless you specify that you need to see those copies).

 Void has three variations – Void (only the current document); Void with sub-documents (if their state is lower than released); Void with sub-documents, including released.
 The necessity for those variations comes from safety precautions.
-If a given user can void any document, this may affect the work of other departments (warehouse, finance, accounting).
+If a given user has rights to void any documents, this may affect the work of other departments (warehouse, finance, accounting).
 Users can only void documents they have rights to.
-Users are not able to void sub-documents without having those rights.
+Users are not able to void sub-documents without having rights to them.

 When you select to void a document, the system will open a new window first, asking for the reason for voiding this document: